Charles Todd (engineer): Early life and career

-Todd was the son of grocer Griffith Todd and Mary Parker; he was born at Islington, London, the third of five children.
-Shortly after Charles's birth the family moved to Greenwich, where his father set up as a wine and tea merchant.
+Todd was the son of grocer Griffith Todd and Mary Parker; he was born at Islington, London, the second of five children.
+Shortly after Charles's birth the family moved to Greenwich where he was educated at The John Roan school for boys.
+His father set up as a wine and tea merchant in Greenwich.
 Charles was educated and spent most of his life in Greenwich before moving to Australia.

 In December 1841, he entered the service of the Royal Observatory, Greenwich, under Sir George Biddell Airy.
 He was fortunate that his school leaving coincided with the Astronomer Royal being granted special funding to employ an additional four young men as computers to analyse, calibrate and publish a backlog of 80 years of data.
-While at the Royal Observatory he was one of the earliest observers of the planet Neptune in 1846.
+While at the Royal Observatory he was, in 1846, one of the earliest observers of the planet Neptune.

 He was promoted to Assistant Astronomer at the Cambridge Observatory in November 1847, and officially confirmed in the position the following February.
 While here he used the recently built Northumberland telescope, and he was the first person to take daguerreotype photographs of the moon through it.
 While at Cambridge he also gained experience in using the telegraph.

-In May 1854, shortly before his appointment to South Australia, he was placed in charge of the newly-formed Galvanic Department at Greenwich.
+In May 1854 he was placed in charge of the newly-formed Galvanic Department at Greenwich.
 This was to be an extension of work he had done using the electric telegraph at Cambridge.